thorenscientific/documentation/docs/contributing/forking_publishing.rst

 Preparing your origin
 ---------------------

-There is three options to contribute:
+There are three options to contribute:

 * :ref:`forking-publishing branch`: with write access to *analogdevicesinc* organization (recommended).
 * :ref:`forking-publishing fork`: that want to use the GitHub flow.